In your JSON or YAML template, change UserData to cfn-init and specify the ascending configset.

 Timeout: PT30M

-In the preceding templates, the signal is no longer running in UserData, which means that you can't retrieve the exit code provided by the cfn-init process.
-By default, AWS CloudFormation fails to create or update the stack if a signal isn't received from UserData or Metadata.
+In the preceding templates, the signal doesn't run in UserData, and you can't retrieve the exit code provided by the cfn-init process.
+By default, CloudFormation fails to create or update a stack without a signal from UserData or Metadata.
 Then, the stack returns a "timeout exceeded" error.

 Tip: To troubleshoot any failures, use the logs at c:\cfn\log in the Windows instance.